CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### Factory Method

-We are using the concept of factory method in creating users and its subclass.
-We attempt to delay the instantiation of these concrete products in the profile manager with separate factories, with each creator correlates to a unique class of user product.
+We are using the Factory Method design pattern in creating Users and its subclasses.
+We delay the instantiation of these concrete products in the profile manager with separate factories, with each creator correlating to a unique class of user product.

+#### Template

+We are using the Template design pattern in createProfileCheck, a method in our Controller, to define the skeleton of our algorithm for creating users.

+#### Memento

+We are using the Memento design pattern to allow users to undo modifications made to their profile, and revert to a previous state of their profile.

-#### Composite
+#### Dependency Injection

-We are using the Composite design pattern to implement a recursive structure in our code.
-Requests can contain other Requests, or contain an Offer.
-The Offer class is the leaf class in this structure, and we terminate the recursion once we get to an offer.
-This structure matched what the pattern is used to facilitate.
+We are using Dependency Injection with interfaces for our classes to further depend on abstractions rather than each others' details.